Strong consistency

 These cases occur when SC is used with a data in memory configuration with no backing store, or when backing storage is either erased or lost.

 Reducing the roster by replication-factor or more nodes at a time may result in loss of record data.
 The procedure for safe addition and removal from a cluster must be followed.
-Please follow the operational procedures regarding roster management closely.
+Follow the operational procedures regarding roster management closely.

-In the case where some number of sectors or portions of a drive have been erased by an operator, Aerospike will not be able to note the failure.
-Partial data erasure (e.g. malicious user or drive failure) on replication-factor or more nodes may erase records and escape detection.
+In the case where some number of sectors or portions of a drive have been erased by an operator, Aerospike is unable to note the failure.
+Partial data erasure, such as malicious user actions or drive failure on replication-factor or more nodes, may erase records and escape detection.

 By default, Aerospike writes data initially to a buffer, and considers the data written when all the required server nodes have acknowledged receiving the data and placing it in the persistent queue.